jaramp/better-better-teleporter/README.md

 TeleporterAlwaysKeep = key,[current],clipboard
 ```

-This setting makes the Teleporter drop all items except for the `Key`, the `Clipboard`, as well as the currently-selected inventory slot
+This setting makes the Teleporter drop all items except for the `Key` and `Clipboard`, as well as the currently-selected inventory slot
 (so if the player is holding a `GoldBar`, they keep it, but if the `GoldBar` is not the active inventory item, it drops).

-This feature is being actively developed and may change in the future.

 ### Specifying Items by Name